iosifidis/opensourceuom-distro/README.md

-# Distribution of Open Source Universito of Macedonia
+# Distribution of Open Source University of Macedonia

 I will make an effort to write some scripts.